 What is a sauna?

 Usually, a sauna is a place with a temperature between 70 and 100 degrees Celsius.
 Traditional Finnish sauna is dry, its humidity is between 10 to 20 percent.
 Other types of saunas have a higher humidity.
 A good example could be the Turkish sauna.

 When in sauna, your body temperature can go up to 40 degrees Celsius.
 The body starts sweating once the temperature rises.

 There are a few types of sauna, depending on how the room is heated:

-Electric: The conditions are similar as with the timber-heated saunas.
-The only difference is that the room gets heat from an electric furnace.
+Electric: The conditions are similar as with the wood-heated saunas.
+The only difference is that the room gets heat from an electric heater.